wvbirder/docker-qloudable/DockerJS.md

   ![](images/000JumpStart/JS21.PNG)

-The output above shows the arbitrarily assigned hostname (You can give the container a hostname on startup if you want), and the HOST exposed network ports (`8002`)
+The output above shows the arbitrarily assigned hostname (You can give the container a hostname on startup if you want), and the HOST exposed network port (`8002`)

   ![](images/000JumpStart/JS22.PNG)